shapecode/twig-string-loader-bundle/README.md

 }
 ```

-Now you can compile strings with twig
+Now you can compile strings with twig:

 ``` php
 $this->get('twig')->render('Hello {{ world }}', array(